| Code |

 Learning outcomes |

-In this curricular unit it is intended that students learn to search, organize and disseminate scientific knowledge.
-At the end of the course unit students should be able to: - identify the main sources of scientific information in the field of pharmaceutical and health sciences; - perform a literature search in PubMed and interpret the results; - identify the specific characteristics of different forms of dissemination of scientific knowledge; -characterize the steps that a scientific paper undergoes until its publication; - outline the criteria for choosing a journal to publish a scientific article; - show competence in oral and written communication.
+This course aims to teach students how to research, organize, and disseminate scientific knowledge.
+By the end of the course, students should be able to: - Identify the main sources of scientific information in the fields of pharmaceutical sciences and health sciences. - Conduct and interpret the results of a bibliographic search in PubMed. - Identify the general characteristics of a scientific article. - Characterize the stages a scientific article goes through until publication. - List the criteria for selecting a journal for publishing a scientific article. - Demonstrate oral and written communication skills, including communication to the general public.

 |